-Alzheimer’s disease usually progresses quite slowly, beginning with memory loss and an inability to function on a day-to-day basis.
-Impaired judgement and reasoning follow along with personality and behavioral changes.
+Alzheimer’s progression is quite slow, beginning with memory loss and an inability to function on a day-to-day basis.
+Impaired judgment and reasoning follow along with personality and behavioral changes.
 Alzheimer’s can take from two to 20 years to appear.
 The average length of the illness is seven years.
-Alzheimer’s progresses in three stages: early, middle and late.
+Alzheimer’s progresses in three stages: early, middle, and late.
 Though the disease affects each individual differently and there is often overlap between the stages.
-In fact, an international scale, the Global Deterioration Scale, also called the Reisberg scale, identifies seven stages of the disease.
+An international scale, the Global Deterioration Scale, also called the Reisberg scale, identifies seven stages of the disease.

-In its early stage, Alzheimer's symptoms are often mistaken for normal age-related changes to the brain.
+During the early stages of Alzheimer's progression, the symptoms are often mistaken for normal age-related changes to the brain.
 But the forgetfulness that accompanies us as we age is not Alzheimer’s.
 While you may misplace your keys from time to time, an Alzheimer’s sufferer may have difficulty coming up with the right word for keys.
 While you may forget the name of a co-worker, an Alzheimer’s patient may have trouble remembering the name of someone they have just met.
-It is at this stage that friends and family begin to notice changes in their loved one.
-Alzheimer’s sufferers have difficulty performing routine tasks at work and at home.
+It is at this stage that friends and family begin to notice changes in their loved ones.
+Alzheimer’s sufferers have difficulty performing routine tasks at work and home.
 Their planning and organizing skills diminish.
 They may forget something they have just read or lose something important to them like their wedding ring.

-In the middle stage of the disease, an Alzheimer’s patient becomes forgetful of recent events and their own personal history.
+In the middle stage of the disease, an Alzheimer’s patient becomes forgetful of recent events and their personal history.
 They begin to need help with everyday activities such as dressing appropriately for the weather and paying bills.
 Alzheimer’s sufferers will have increasing trouble planning a family outing.
-As this stage progresses, an Alzheimer’s sufferer may not recall their own address or telephone number.
+As this stage progresses, an Alzheimer’s sufferer may not recall their address or telephone number.
 They will have trouble with basic arithmetic, like counting down by twos from 20.
-Behavioural changes become more noticeable.
-The Alzheimer’s patient may be moody or withdrawn, especially in social or mentally challenging situations that they used to enjoy.
-Although at this stage patients can still remember significant details about themselves and their family.
+Behavioral changes become more noticeable.
+Alzheimer’s patients may be moody or withdrawn, especially in social or mentally challenging situations that they used to enjoy.
+Although at this stage patients can still remember significant details about themselves and their families.

 In the late stage of Alzheimer’s disease, memory continues to deteriorate and personality changes may take place.
 Alzheimer’s patients require help bathing and getting dressed.
 They begin to lose their awareness of recent events and their surroundings.
-The Alzheimer’s sufferer may experience changes in their sleeping patterns.
-Sleeping less and restlessness at night are common behaviours.
-As are heightened anxiety, agitation or anger.
-An Alzheimer’s patient may become depressed, wander away from their caregiver or get lost at this stage as well.
+Alzheimer’s sufferers may experience changes in their sleeping patterns.
+Sleeping less and restlessness at night are common behaviors.
+As our heightened anxiety, agitation, or anger.
+An Alzheimer’s patient may become depressed, wander away from their caregiver, or get lost at this stage as well.
 While they may be able to distinguish between familiar and unfamiliar faces, they may not remember their spouse or caregiver’s name.